 There is not a precise known reason or trigger for these disorders, but it is known that they are a combination of social stressors, brain changes and traumatic experiences.
 Some research suggests genetics play a factor.

-The practice of traditional Chinese medicine based on stimulating specific points of the body by inserting small needles into the skin.
+The practise of traditional Chinese medicine is based on stimulating specific points of the body, by inserting small needles into the skin.
 This non-invasive treatment increases the heart rate variability during and after sessions to promote healing.

 When performed regularly, clients reported a decrease of hypertension, therefore, a decrease in psychological stress.